 Your brand new Mac has booted up and is sitting there, expecting something to happen.
 What next?

 You could do something boring, like setting up email (yawn) or delving into Office-like iWork (bleh).
-Instead, have some fun, with Stuff’s pick of the Mac App Store’s best creative apps for photos, videos, music and writing, along with a selection of superb games.
+Instead, have some fun, with Stuff’s pick of the Mac App Store’s best creative apps for photos, videos, music and writing, along with a selection of high-end games.

 Imagine a simplified Photoshop with some cool black threads and that’s Pixelmator in a nutshell.
-It’s easy to use, but feature-rich, with a great combination of drawing tools, editing options, and stunning visual effects.
+It’s simple to use, but feature-rich, with a great combination of drawing tools, editing options, and stunning visual effects.

 Flare 2’s sneaky.
 Load a photo and it feels like a one-click iPhone filter app, albeit one with pretty amazing filters.
 But access the edit section and suddenly there are loads of sliders - you can fine-tune everything, creating every kind of custom photo effect imaginable.